amar-laksh/amar-laksh.github.io/_posts/2018-07-29-the-distributed-papers-how-did-your-messenger-know-when-your-friend-was-online.md

 Now that the conditions guiding the relation are clear, let's have a look at this interesting sentence in the paper:
 > The " ⟶" relation implies an irreflexive, partial ordering on the set of all events in the system.

-By the above sentence, Leslie meant that, the " ⟶" relation is a special type of partial ordering on the set where the property of reflexivity in not preserved but all other properties of a partially ordered set or *poset* are preserved.
+By the above sentence, Leslie meant that, the " ⟶" relation is a special type of partial ordering on the set where the property of reflexivity is not preserved but all other properties of a partially ordered set or *poset* are preserved.

 The other two properties of a *poset* are:
 1. Transitivity, which is preserved through **C3**.